jamesaduncan/osom.guide/src/doctrine.md

 ## Learning

 Building methods of learning into the organization is essential to improve our organization.
-These doctrine patterns lead us towards that.
+These patterns lead us towards that.

 When in doubt, we do something.
 Not because we know it is the right answer, but because it might be.